- BOOK CLUBS

 Brown Bag Book Club

-Bring your lunch, and join Gayle at Lebanon Junction Library to discuss our latest book selection.
+Bring your lunch, and join Gayle at Lebanon Junction or Mt.
+Washington Library to discuss our latest book selection.
 Details and online registration.

 Join BCPL's new monthly book club for adults and explore fascinating nonfiction titles!
 Details and online registration.